chill501/Bioinformatics/README.md

 # Bioinformatics

+Here are some scripts which do some little jobs which may be of use to you to use or edit.

+Many thanks,
+Claire

 ## Extract_wanted_seq_from_reference_feb2020.py

 Input a list of sequence IDs you want to keep and extra these IDs from your FASTA file.